rubengerritsen/PentaceneDFT/README.md

 ## The Analysis
 In the folder `Analysis` I have collected some python scripts that help you with converting the data to pictures.
-For explanation see the comments in the files.
+It is probably best to just run them and you can see what they will do.
+There are comments in the python files that explain what happens when.

 ## Raw Data
 In the folder `RawData` is the data from the arres measurements used to make the